Scope of Current Residential Eviction Moratoriums

 Consequences for Non-Compliance

 The consequences for not complying with the eviction moratoriums are severe.
 Violation of the Governor’s order (by a landlord or a tenant) is a Class C misdemeanor.
 If a landlord violates the Multnomah County or Portland ordinances, the affected tenant may sue the landlord for damages, plus three times the monthly rent, costs, and attorney fees.

 The eviction moratoriums do not prohibit terminations of rental agreements for causes other than “nonpayment.”
 Landlords may pursue “for cause” evictions where the tenant is damaging the premises, violating applicable rules, or presenting a safety threat.

-Ciaran Connelly and Chris Walters are advising landlords about how to comply with these and other state and local laws.
-Call or email them if you have questions about how these moratoriums and other regulations apply to you.
+Chris Walters is advising landlords about how to comply with these and other state and local laws.
+Call or email if you have questions about how these moratoriums and other regulations apply to you.